 5. Pay Off Your Debts

 Paying off your debts is a very effective way to start your saving process.
 If you’re someone that has accumulated a fair bit of debt over the years, then paying these off before starting a savings plan is the ideal route.
-Interest tends to accumulate over time, and paying off your debt as soon as possible can eradicate further payments/interest.
+Interest tends to accumulate over time, and paying off your debt as soon as possible can eradicate further payments/higher interest charges.

-If you make it a priority to pay off any loans as quickly as possible and work towards it, there’s no doubt this will ensure a better future for you and your family.
-You could opt for a consolidation loan that clubs all of your debts together, so instead of multiple repayments, you’ll only have one recurring loan payment to make.
+If you make it a priority to pay off any personal loans as quickly as possible and work towards it, there’s no doubt this will ensure a better future for you and your family.
+You could opt for a consolidation loan that clubs all of your debts together, so instead of multiple repayments, you’ll only have one recurring loan payment to make per month.